 Des Moines, IA 50311-4505 U.S.A

 Students may choose to complete an undergraduate application by using one of three options, and each will receive equal consideration:

 Applications and all supporting documents should be on file in the Office of Admission by the following dates:

 First-year and transfer students, for all undergraduate programs except pre-pharmacy and PharmD:

 Fall Term: March 1 to receive priority consideration for admission, financial aid,

 scholarships and housing.

 Summer term: April 15

-Applications submitted after March 1 will be considered on a space- and funds-available basis.
+Applications submitted after March 1 will be considered on a space-available basis.